-If Then A full month's income will be received.
-The standard policy applies based on frequency of payment.
+If Then The standard policy applies based on frequency of payment.
 See MA604D. received All of the pay amounts that will be received during the budget month are added together to get the monthly amount.

 Term Definition Income period When all pay amounts for the budget month are known, the income period is the same as the budget month.
 When all pay amounts for the budget month are not known, the income period is the last 30 days.
 NOTE When all pay amounts for the budget month are not known AND all pay amounts in the last 30 days are unusual, the income period can be extended further back to include usual pay amounts.